Kirman (Sasanian province): Geography, trade and administration

 In terms of commerce, Kirman was oriented toward Pars and Media, whether through the Persian Gulf or its roads to the major cities of Istakhr and Hamadan.
 The port of Hormazd was able to send its imports via Valashgird to Jiroft and the southern route of the province.
 Jiroft was also connected with a central Kirman route through the mountains to Bahramabad, then through a south-eastern route from Kirmanshah and Yazd to the well-fortified city of Veh-Ardashir, which might have served as a mint-city.

 A single āmārgar (chief fiscal officer) was assigned to the whole province of Kirman, which meant that the person who served as the āmārgar of the province was of high importance.

 Population

-Kirman was mostly inhabited by Iranians, and was constantly receiving Iranian immigrants from the west, while the provinces to the farther east was slowly becoming Indian in language and culture.
+Kirman was mostly inhabited by Iranians, and was constantly receiving Iranian immigrants from the west, while the provinces to the farther east were slowly becoming Indian in language and culture.
 The language and customs of the Iranian population of Kirman was very close to the Persians and Medians.

 A part of the Iranian population of Kirman was nomadic, such as the Baloch who lived in the western mountains.
 There were also indigenous, non-Iranian nomads in the province, such as the Jut, who were descendants of the Yutiya (Outii), who lived under the Achaemenid Empire.
-The Pariz tribe lived in the mountains north to Rudbar, while Arabs lived in some parts of Kirman's coast.
+The Pariz tribe lived in the mountains north of Rudbar, while Arabs lived in some parts of Kirman's coast.
 The Kofchi, a nomadic people of obscure origins that spoke an Iranian language, inhabited the Bashagird range and its western surroundings.